knerkar25/Reporting-Automation-using-Python-and-SQL/README.md

-# Transform Your Data into Stunning PDF Reports with Python and SQL.
+# Transform Data into PDF Reports with Python and SQL.

 In this project I have used Python and SQL to transform your data into PDF reports.